leizerbeam/soteria/README.md

 ```
 4. Lastly (GUI not show) - open up the K10 GUI and review the auto-generated backup policy.

 5. (Optional) Review the entire compliance history on your policies.
-If there are any enforcement errors to review, they will be listed withthe describe command.
+If there are any enforcement errors to review, they will be listed with the describe command.

 ```console
 kubectl get policyreport -A